We collect here AmaBhulu-related subjects that are of more permanent value than regular blog posts. Click on the Titles to follow the links.

 The impression has somehow been created by the Media in the Western World, aided by the policies and attitudes of Governments in Southern Africa, that White and Black have always been enemies unto death in that part of the world.
 Nothing could be further from the truth.
 In this collection of articles we shall focus on the situations and events in the history of Southern Africa when Black and White were allies in war.
 I venture to say it will also be a revelation to many South Africans.

-On 31 March 2016 Dan Happel (left), host of the programme Connecting the Dots on The American Republic blogtalkradio, interviewed Harry Booyens (right), author of AmaBhulu.
+On 31 March 2016 Dan Happel (left), host of the program Connecting the Dots on The American Republic blogtalkradio, interviewed Harry Booyens (right), author of AmaBhulu.
 A link to the transmission is HERE.
 The conversation ranged from the history of South Africa to parallels with the United States and the reality of life under the ANC in South Africa.

 On 2 March 2016 Northwest Liberty News of Seattle conducted a radio interview with Harry Booyens, author of AmaBhulu – The Birth and Death of the Second America.
 The interview is available online.
 It addresses the situation in South Africa, the connection with the United States, and the book AmaBhulu itself.